ninadel/nhd-plus-hr-beta-toolbox/README.md

 3. When the dataset of interest is located, select the Download Vector link (this will download a zip file)
 4. The zip file unzips to a geodatabase, which is the main used by the script.

+### Files used by the tool
+This script uses the NHDFlowline feature class (under the Hydrography dataset) and the table NHDPlusFlowlineVAA.
+This script joins NHDFlowline and NHDPlusFlowlineVAA based on the field NHDPlusID.

 ### FCodes
 Information about FCodes can be found at https://nhd.usgs.gov/userGuide/Robohelpfiles/NHD_User_Guide/Feature_Catalog/Hydrography_Dataset/NHDFlowline/NHDFlowline.htm.